podaac/forge-tig-configuration/README.md

 - **forge-py**: Configuration for footprint strategy and processing parameters
 - **tig**: List of image variables for processing

+#### How to use example speadsheet

+- Fill in data for each sheet, leave empty if the field doesn't apply.
+- Documentation for forge-py configurations https://github.com/podaac/forge-py

 ## Configuration Generation Process

 1. Reads specified Excel file